nicwortel/symfony-skeleton/README.md

 ### Running the tests

-Run `make test` to execute all available tests.
+Run `make check` to execute all available tests.

 ## Building the application